bogumilchilinski/dynpy/README.md

 # Introduction

-It's a module allows to enginering calculations on dynamical systems.
+It's a module that allows to enginering calculations on dynamical systems.